UN Convention on the Rights of the Child

 The Protocol came in to force in 2002, with the UK government ratifying it in 2009.
 The UK submitted its first state report on 6 June 2011 under the Optional Protocol (Read report) .

-The UK’s performance in implementing the Protocol will be examined by the UNCRC in June 2014, which will focus on this list of issues (UK CRC list of issues).
+The UK’s performance in implementing the Protocol was examined by the UNCRC in June 2014.
+The examination took place on the basis of this list of issues (UK CRC list of issues).
 The UK submitted a response to the UK CRC list of issues in April 2014 (read report).

-In April 2014, the Comission submitted a comprehensive shadow report to the UN CRC (read report) The report identifies a number of key issues the Commission believes the UN should raise when it examines the the UK Government on the implementation of the Protocol, including:
+In April 2014, the Comission submitted a comprehensive shadow report to the UN CRC (read report).
+The report identifies a number of key priority issues under the Convention, which the Commission called on the UN CRC to raise with the UK, including:

 - Improvements to the draft Modern Slavery Bill to ensure that all acts of trafficking and forced labour – along the whole supply chain - are criminalised, and that the law is clear, simple and easy to use;